Lahiru-LK/Ollama-Chatbot/README.md

 ## 💻 Usage Instructions

 1. Launch the chatbot using the `python main.py` command.
-2. Start chatting and get instant AI-generated responses!
+2. Start chatting!
+For example:
-3. For code examples, ask programming-related questions like:
-   - "Can you give me a Python function for sorting a list?"
+   - "Can you generate a Python function to calculate factorial?"
+   - "How does the local model work?"

 ---

+## 📌 Important Notes

+- This project runs entirely on your local machine without needing an external API.
+- The **local API endpoint** is `http://localhost:11434/api/generate`.
+- The **model used** is `qwen2:0.5b` for its high performance in generating accurate and efficient responses.

+---

 ## 🤝 Contribution

-Feel free to contribute to the project! 🎉
+Contributions are welcome! 🛠️
 Fork the repository, create a branch, and submit a pull request.

-Let’s improve it together! 💡
+---

+### **Updates Added**:
+1. **Local API Endpoint**: Explained the usage of `http://localhost:11434/api/generate`.
+2. **Model Details**: Described `qwen2:0.5b` and its purpose in providing a lightweight and fast experience.
+3. **Removed External Dependencies**: Highlighted that the chatbot doesn’t require external APIs.
+4. **Clear Setup Process**: Provided instructions to ensure the local API is running properly.